 Of course, once you start going down the proverbial guitar pedals rabbit hole, it’s hard to stop.
 So there’s a lot of meat in this article, but we just want to make sure you understand all of your options.
 Here’s a quick list of all the pedals we will review in this article:

 Essential Guitar Pedals: Absolute Must-Haves

-In this section, we’ll go through some of the pedals that you just can’t live without.
+Here, we’ll go through some of the must have guitar pedals that we believe you just can’t live without.

-For a minimalist approach to your pedalboard, you’ll want to focus on buying only these pedals.
+For a minimalist approach to your pedalboard, you’ll want to focus on buying only these guitar effects pedals.

 They’re more than enough to fulfill your creative endeavors.